Jathukulann/GoShop/README.md

 ## Contact

-For any questions or issues, please contact the developer.
+For any questions or issues, please contact me.

 ---